-Table 1: Statistical parameters of the resulting BI chronologies and their Pearson (\bar{r}) and Spearman

-(\(\bar{\rho}\)) mean interseries correlation coefficients.
-EPS stripped chronology as described in Sect.
+Table 1: Statistical parameters of the resulting BI chronologies and their Pearson ( $\bar{r}$ ) and Spearman ( $\bar{\rho}$ ) mean interseries correlation coefficients. \EPS stripped chronology as described in Sect.
 3.1.

-The analysis of the 24 BI chronologies and their correlation with meteorological datasets revealed that the influence of the considered percentage of the LWBI darkest pixels, as well as that of the EWBI lightest pixels, slightly affected the results.
-However, in general, three DBI values obtained from a small percentage of the darkest LWBI pixels (i.e., 25 %) and from a large percentage of the EWBI pixels (i.e., 100 %) yielded better results considering the values of their correlation with meteorological data (not shown).
+The analysis of the 24 BI chronologies and their correlation with meteorological datasets revealed that the influence of the 195 considered percentage of the LWBI darkest pixels, as well as that of the EWBI lightest pixels, slightly affected the results.
+However, in general, DBI values obtained from a small percentage of the darkest LWBI pixels (i.e., 25 %) and from a large percentage of the EWBI pixels (i.e., 100 %) yielded better results considering the values of their correlation with meteorological data (not shown).
 Thus, for further analysis, the series obtained from the difference between 25 % of the darkest latewood pixels BI and 100 % of the earlywood pixels BI were used and identified as DBI.

-The DBI site chronologies showed a similar trenddecadal variabilities, with only the BARC reporting a slightly positive upwards trend over time (Fig. 2).
+The DBI site chronologies showed a similar trend, with only the BARC reporting a slightly positive upwards trend over time (Fig. 2).
 Moreover, the maximum sample depth of each chronology was comparable in quantity but not in time, with the duration reduced by approximately 100 years between ANBO and PALP and another 100 years between PALP and BARC.

-Due to the coherence shown by the DBI chronologies, a PCA was performed considering all the chronologies to better preservehighlight the common patterns of variability, likely related and to evaluate their relationships with climate (Seftigen et al., 2020).
+Due to the coherence shown by DBI chronologies, a PCA was performed considering all the chronologies to better preserve the common variability, likely related to climate (Seftigen et al., 2020).
 Moreover, the use of PCA permits us to obtain a slightly better correlation coefficient when correlated with meteorological time series (not shown).